 Not have been previously refused visas or entry into the Schengen Zone

 Make the qualifying investment and maintain it for five years

 Golden Visa residence rules

-The Spain Golden Visa program requirements are flexible.
+The Golden Visa in Spain has flexible requirements.
 There is no residency requirement to maintain the Golden Visa.
-You must only visit Spain once in the first year for your biometrics collections session, and once each time the permit is renewed.
+You must only visit Spain once in the first year for your biometrics collections session and once each time the permit is renewed.

-Meanwhile, Portugal has a minimum seven-day requirement in the first year, then no less than 14 days every two years after that.
+Meanwhile, Portugal has a minimum seven-day legal residence requirement in the first year, then no less than 14 days every two years after that.

 The Portugal Golden Visa allows the spouse and dependent children – under 18 or still completing studies – to be included under the ‘family reunion’ application.
 Parents of either spouse, if over 66 years old (or 55 and dependent), can also be included in the application.

 €250,000 arts donation

 Buy real estate that’s worth at least €500,000